gocleary/take-home-project-2021/README.md

 `./bin/webpack-dev-server`

 ## Asking for Help
-You can reach out to Jenna or Ryan at [first name]@gocleary.com for any questions about this take-home project.
+You can reach out to Ryan at [first name]@gocleary.com for any questions about this take-home project.
 We encourage you to ask for help if you're blocked or are unsure about requirements, but consider time-boxing your troubleshooting to 20 minutes before reaching out to us.